Covid 19 Outbreak Identified At Intel, Leixlip.

-The US multi-national is building a €3.63 billion manufacturing fabrication facility at its European headquarters in North Kildare.
+The US multi-national is building a €3.63 billion manufacturing fabrication facility at its European headquarters Leixlip.

-Large-scale construction works at the Leixlip campus are permitted to proceed under Level 5 restrictions.
+Large-scale construction works on campus are permitted to proceed under Level 5 restrictions.

-Up to 70 cases of Covid 19 have been detected there, but Intel says the situation is "fluid".
+Intel says the situation is fluid and it is working to support the contractor and the construction team.

 Intel, in a statement to Kfm News, says: "We have been informed by our main construction contractor that over the weekend (since Friday April 16th) a number of people working at the construction site in Leixlip had tested positive for COVID-19.
 Our main contractor is actively working with the relevant Public Health authorities and follow up testing has resulted in further positive cases being identified.